GetStream/messagehook/README.md

+### Message Hook Handler

+This is an example Lambda handler that you can use as a [before message send](https://getstream.io/chat/docs/) hook endpoint.
+The handler will receive a message payload and checks if the message text matches any regex.
+If there is a match the message will be rewritten as an error message.

+This handler also checks that the message includes a correct signature, the signature can only be created using the API secret.

+You can configure several things to match your use-case but it is very trivial to perform different logic by making minimal changes to the code (see cmd/lambda/main.go)

 ### Install

 Make sure you have the latest version of Go installed, once you have that you only need to run `make` and you will get a